bezoerb/inline-critical/README.md

 # inline-critical

-Inline critical-path css and load the existing stylesheets asynchronously
+Inline critical-path css and load the existing stylesheets asynchronously.
+Existing link tags will also be wrapped in <noscript> so the users with javscript disabled will see the site rendered normally.

 [![build status](https://secure.travis-ci.org/bezoerb/inline-critical.png)](http://travis-ci.org/bezoerb/inline-critical)